Price-to-earnings (P/E) ratio

 What constitutes a good price-to-earnings ratio?

 Historically, a P/E ratio between 20 and 25 is considered good.
 “But in reality, it also depends on the industry,” Nana says.
-You can get a clearer picture by analyzing the averages by industry.
+“It’s better to analyze the averages by industry in order to get a clearer picture.

-Tesla’s P/E ratio is very high: share price is high, while the net income is low.
-“That’s due to the company reinvesting its profits to maintain growth with a lot of new projects and innovation.
-As a result, investors expect Tesla to experience stronger growth in the future,” says Nana.
+Tesla’s P/E ratio is very high: its share price is high, although the net income is low because the company reinvests its profits to maintain growth with a lot of new projects and innovation.
+As a result, investors expect Tesla to experience stronger growth in the future.”

 Why is the P/E ratio useful when comparing two companies?

-When there are two companies in the same industry with similar activities and the same growth or value type, the P/E ratio is a better indicator of the company’s value than just its share price.
-“The P/E ratio indicates not just the share price, but also how much capital market investors are willing to pay for every dollar of the company’s net profit,” says Nana.
+When there are two companies in the same industry with similar activities and of the same type, i.e., with similar growth forecasts, the P/E ratio is a better indicator of the company’s value than just its share price.
+“The P/E ratio indicates not just the share price, but also how much capital market investors are able to pay for $1 of the company’s net profit,” says Nana.
 “If the difference between the ratios of the two companies is significant, there should be good reasons for it.”

 The P/E ratio is also useful for conducting a time analysis.
 “You can look at each company’s growth over time by tracking that ratio as well as the ratios of its competitors,” Nana adds.